Arkansas Traveler (album)

 Arkansas Traveler is an alternative folk album released by American singer-songwriter Michelle Shocked in 1992.
 Her fourth album for Mercury Records, the songs focused around the roots of her music.
 The album included collaborations with several other artists, including Taj Mahal, Alison Krauss, Tony Levin and Norman Blake.
 Jack Irons plays drums at the beginning of track 6.
 Uncle Tupelo plays on track 6.
+The album name may have been derived from the folklore of the Arkansas Traveler.

 Reception

 Reviewing the album for Rolling Stone, Mark Kemp gave it four stars out of five, calling it "ambitious".
 William Ruhlmann of AllMusic also gave the album four stars out of five.
 He also found it an ambitious album, calling Shocked "feisty" and "exuberant".
 He also noted the album's lack of commercial success.

-Her desire to have the cover portray her in blackface in tribute to the roots of the music featured on the album drew criticism and a change in the cover art.
+Her desire to have the cover portray her in blackface in tribute to the roots of the music featured on the album drew criticism and led to a change in the cover art.